Jaorji/onboardingAngularjs/README.md

 # onboardingAngularjs
-Using Angular.js to build a user onborading.
+Using Angular.js to build a user onboarding.

 # Start
 In order to start ,you need reach to your file path and put in: